rrupom/total-placement-practice/Basic Data Structures/Hashing/Hashing.md

-## Hashing is an expert data structure in the following three fileds:
+## Hashing is an expert data structure in the following three fields:

 - Search
 - Insert
 - Delete
   both of then take O(1) time

-## Hashing is not userd in the following conditions:
+## Hashing is not used in the following conditions:

-- Finding closest value
+- Finding the closest value
 - Sorted Data

-### In above 2 case we use AVL Tree or Red Black Tree
+### In the above 2 cases we use AVL Tree or Red Black Tree

 - Prefix Searching

-### We use TRIE data structure when we need prefic seraching
+### We use TRIE data structure when we need prefix searching